AhmadTaheri2021/Balanced-TLBO/README.md

 A tutorial video is provided: YouTube: https://youtu.be/OubHU3xe_Kc

 #### *Acknowledgement:*
+This project was developed under supervision of Dr. Keyvan RahimiZadeh and in collabotion with Prof. R. Venkata Rao.

 This research was supported in part through computational resources provided by Dena High Performance Computing (HPC) center at Yasouj University, Iran.